stuartshay/terraform-azure-policy/README.md

-# Azure Policy Testing Project
+# Azure Policy Project

-A comprehensive Azure Policy testing framework using PowerShell, Terraform, and Pester for validating Azure governance policies.
+A comprehensive Azure Policyframework using PowerShell, Terraform, and Pester for validating Azure governance policies.

 ## 🚀 **Quick Start**